ccoovrey/auto_car/deeplearn/traffic_sign/README.md

 | Stop			| No Entry

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
+Given that the accuracy of the captured images is
+60% while it was 96.3% on the testing set, seems to point to the conclusion that the model is overfitting.
 Both signs that were missclassified could be because of word classification embedded in the signs.
 The childrens crossing sign in the example did have a name under the sign (Ice and Snow signs have different words underneath the sign such as ICE or SNOW).
 The stop sign had the word STOP (No Entry is a long white stripe in the sign).
 One can see examples of these type of signs below:

 ![Beware Ice/Snow][eimage1] ![No Entry][eimage2]